HariKarumuri/libkafkahelper/README.md

 - Ensure proper initialization and error handling in production code.
 - The Singleton pattern simplifies resource management and access to Kafka functionality across the application.

 This documentation outlines how `KafkaServiceManager` implements the Singleton pattern to manage Kafka producers and consumers effectively.
-Adjust the details and examples as per our specific project requirements and coding standards.
+Adjust the details and examples as per your specific project requirements and coding standards.